 The effect of diversifying the cropping system of sweet potato with legume crops showed a significant (P < 0.05) difference for unmarketable tuber yield (kg/plant).
 Considering the diversified cropping system, the highest unmarketable tuber yield (1.05 kg/plant) was obtained from sole cropping sweet potato at the Hawassa site during the 2018 cropping season and followed by 1.03 kg/plant at the Dilla site during the 2017 cropping season with similar trends of marketable tuber yield (kg/plant) at two cropping seasons and across locations.
 Among the five tested intercropping combinations with sweet potato, there was no significant difference between cowpea and lablab, and desmodium, soybean, and common bean intercropping with sweet potato.
 The lowest unmarketable yield (0.12 kg/plant) was obtained, followed by 0.37 kg/plant on cowpea intercropping with sweet potato.

 Table 1.
-Effect of legume diversification on leaf infestation (LI %), weevil colonization (WC %), marketable tuber yield kk/plant, and non-marketable tuber yield kg/plant of Dilla sub-station research site in the 2017 and 2018 cropping season
+Effect of legume diversification on leaf infestation (LI %), weevil colonization (WC %), marketable tuber yield kk/plant, and non-marketable tuber yield kg/plant of Dilla sub-station research site in the 2017 and 2018 cropping season.